vedtra/Prerequisite/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##a test for Payfazz
+use reactjs,reactstrap(bootsrap4 in  react),and npm to run.
 ## Available Scripts
+In this project i run this in port 3000 cause there is problem in my pc to run it in port 6000,you can change to port 6000 by edit in file .env
 In the project directory, you can run:
+###  `npm install`
 ### `npm start`

 Runs the app in the development mode.<br>